Skip to content

 GitHub Tutorial

 This tutorial provides an introduction to using trestlebot with GitHub.
 We will be using a single GitHub repository for our trestle authoring workspace and executing the trestlebot commands as GitHub actions.
 Note, each repo is intended to support authoring a single OSCAL model type (SSP, component definition, etc.).
-If authoring more than one, then a dedeicated repository should be used for each model.
+If authoring more than one OSCAL model type, then a dedicated repository should be used for each model.

 1. Prerequisites

-Before moving on, please ensure you have completed the following:
+Before moving on, please ensure the following is completed:

 1. Create a new (or use an existing) empty GitHub repository

-2. Clone the repo to your local workstation
+2. Clone the repo to a local workstation

 3. Install trestlebot